snowblind-/logstash-input-bbn_f5networks/README.md

 <i>
   gem "logstash-input-bbn_f5networks", :path => "/home/devops-github/logstash-input-bbn_f5networks"
+  gem "hashie"
 </i>

-Save and exit the file and run the followoing command to have Logstash read in the new Gemfile.
+Save and exit the file and run the following command to have Logstash read in the new Gemfile and install dependencies.

 <i>
-  devops-github@devsrv10:~/logstash-input-bbn_f5networks$ sudo /opt/logstash/bin/plugin --no-verify<br>
+  sudo /opt/logstash/bin/plugin --no-verify<br>
 </i>

 ## Creating a config file for Logstash
 At this point you are ready to run Lostash with the new plugin.

-Create a configuration file for Logstash by creating a file in the follwoing directory
+Create a configuration file for Logstash by creating a file in the following directory

 devops-github@devsrv10:~/logstash-input-bbn_f5networks$ sudo vi /etc/logstash/conf.d/bbn.conf

-Add the follwoing configuration to the file
+Add the following configuration to the file

 <i>
 input {<br>